razlevio/tech-stack/README.md

-# techstack
+# tech-stack
-A streamlined bash script for bootstrapping projects with my custom tech-stack and configuration settings, enhancing setup efficiency.
+This repository contains a meticulously crafted bash script designed for automating the project setup process.
+It swiftly bootstraps new projects with my personalized tech-stack and custom configuration settings that I've developed over the years.
+This script is the embodiment of lessons learned from multiple projects, aiming to enhance setup efficiency and reduce time-to-development.
+It offers an optimized way to start a new project, minimizing boilerplate code and configuration efforts, and allowing you to focus more on the actual development.

+## technologies
+- TypeScript
+- React
+- Next.js
+- Prisma
+- TailwindCSS
+- lucide-react
+- zustand
+- eslint
+- prettier
+- shadcn/ui
+- husky
+- lint-staged
+- pretty-quick